Sarasota County Sheriff's Office: Vehicle fleet

-The agency currently uses police vehicles manufactured by General Motors' Chevrolet brand.
-The department's patrol fleet primarily consists of the Chevrolet Impala, Chevrolet Caprice PPV, and Chevrolet Tahoe, with undercover cars ranging from Ford Mustang, Toyota Camry, Chevrolet Silverado, Ford F-150 & F-250.

 Lawsuits

 The sheriff's office has been the subject of numerous lawsuits from both civilians and employees.
-A civil rights lawsuit by the family of Rodney Mitchell alleges that Sheriff Knight's law enforcement policies are unconstitutional.
+A 2014 civil rights lawsuit, in the June 2012 police shooting death of Rodney Mitchell, alleged that Sheriff Knight's law enforcement policies were unconstitutional.

 Employee retaliation suits

 Sergeant Chris Iorio sued the sheriff's office in 2013, claiming that Sheriff Knight retaliated against him for reporting Captain Ron Locke to the Florida Department of Law Enforcement after hearing reports that Locke may have molested an underage girl during the mid-1990s.
 No charges were filed against Locke.

 Captain Richard Mottola, who supervised Iorio, filed a lawsuit in 2014 alleging that Sheriff Knight retaliated against Mottola for failing to punish Iorio.